Chapter 1 of my Book – Read it Now!!!

 In a past life Jane worked as a model and pr before starting her own Public Relations and Business Consulting practice.
 For eleven years Jane led a ground breaking traditional performing arts company she founded along with her siblings.
 She designed and delivered four major arts projects worth a combined investment of over 750,000 euro in Ireland’s North West region.

-In four years of blogging Jane has attracted a loyal following of over 12,000 people who follow her creative exploits, inspirations, and novel writing journey.
-She also contributes regularly to online magazine Rebelle Society.
-Jane lives in her home town of Ballinamore, Co Leitrim, Ireland, with her husband and three children.
+In four years of blogging Jane has attracted a loyal following of over 20,000 people who follow her creative exploits, inspirations, and novel writing journey.
+Jane lives in Co Leitrim, in the North West of Ireland, with her husband and three children.

 Status: First Novel as yet unrepresented/unpublished.
 Approx 90,000 words.
 Finished.
 No professional edit yet.

-Genre: Irish Magic Realism/Metaphysical Fiction/ Women’s Fiction/Magic Realism drawing on Irish Mythology.
+Genre: Modern Gothic, Psychological Thriller, Irish Magic Realism, Metaphysical Fiction, Women’s Fiction, Magic Realism drawing on Irish Mythology.